caiwuu/openCap/SECURITY.md

 ### 🙏 Thank You

-We appreciate the security research community's efforts to help keep Jietu and our users safe.
+We appreciate the security research community's efforts to help keep OpenCap and our users safe.
 Responsible disclosure helps us protect our users while giving us the opportunity to fix vulnerabilities before they can be exploited.

 ---